fastruby/blog/_posts/2020-10-09-from-sprockets-to-webpacker.markdown

 ## Linking the JavaScript

-`Sprocket-rails` gem provides the `javascript_include_tag` helper to add the `<script>` tag in the head. `Webpacker` gem provides a similar helper: `javascript_pack_tag`.
+`sprocket-rails` gem provides the `javascript_include_tag` helper to add the `<script>` tag in the head. `Webpacker` gem provides a similar helper: `javascript_pack_tag`.

-We'll use both files simultaneously while migrating and remove the previous one at the end, we we do incremental changes.
+We'll use both files simultaneously while migrating.
+At the end we will remove the previous one, that way we test incremental changes.

 ```erb
 = javascript_include_tag 'application'